alexpetrov/kmg/README.md

 Otherwise we will reproduce all mistakes and reinvent all wheels and biсycles over and over again.

 We have to read, listen, watch a lot, but as I can see, there are not so much people doing it.
 And I understand why.
-It is not so trivial to come up with what to invest first and in any particular time of a career.
+It is not so trivial to come up with decision: what to invest first in any particular moment of your career.
 Especially in the beginning of your path.

 From my practice of being trainer of software developers I know that you can read some essential books to accelerate your professional growth.